Shampoo Bar: Chamomile & Citrus

 - Cold pressed organic apple juice helps with dandruff and itchy scalp and makes hair shiny, silky, and manageable

-- Organic chamomile flowers bring out highlights in blonde hair and add sheen to dark hair
+- Organic chamomile and yarrow flowers bring out highlights in blonde hair and add sheen to dark hair

 - Citrus essential oils and kaolin clay tame an oily scalp without over-drying